bilus/reforms/README.md

 + Fix TOC hierarchy.
 + Add to FAQ: Can I bind to local Om component state?
 + Validation errors in local state in om-reforms.
 How can I store validation errors in local state? to FAQ
-- Add table.
++ Add table.
 Namespace.
 Example.
 Add to 'controls' example.
 Blog post.
   + table works for Om.
   + table works for Reagent.
   + framework-agnostic interface for table (no :cursor etc.).
   + option to change behaviour of nil -> select nothing.
-  - pretty up controls example.
+  + pretty up controls example.
-  - remove react.inc.js from index.html's for all examples.
-  - Update Readme and reference.
+  + Update Readme and reference.
 - Change wording from Bootstrap-based to "...markup compatible with bootstrap.
 While bootstrap isn't required, all examples use it because it gives you great look without extra effort...".
+- State forcefully that the code you write is fully portable between React and reagent.
+- remove react.inc.js from index.html's for all examples.
 - Fix :key warning for all examples (esp. group-title).
 Also for table.
 - Add info about :key bug to FAQ.
 - Check source paths in demos' project.clj files and add reforms to deps.
 - Are all examples there (esp. om local state)?
+- Build reference & examples and upload them.
+Check that everything's all right.
 - Release 0.4.0

+- Contact authors of other libraries.
+- Contact Om maintainers to update home page.

 - Add wizard.
 Update 'controls' example.
 Blog post.
 ANN (mention local state).
 - Add tabs.
 Update 'controls' example.
 Blog post.

-- Contact authors of other libraries.
-- Contact Om maintainers to update home page.

 - Port tests.